Manage Catalyst SD-WAN Security Objects and Security Profiles

 Expired Certificate

 Defines what the policy should do if the server certificate has expired.
-The options are:
+Available options include:

 • Drop: Drop traffic